swcarpentry/python-novice-inflammation/episodes/11-debugging.md

 >
 > Use the debugging principles in this exercise and locate problems
 > with the code.
 What suggestions would you give the researcher for
 > ensuring any later changes they make work correctly?
+What bugs do you spot?
 >
 > ~~~
 > patients = [[70, 1.8], [80, 1.9], [150, 1.7]]